tjamcclain2/Northstar-Python-/Devin_Work/Readme.md

 Initially, the inherited code's runtime was dominated by two operations that scale with n_angles × n_amplitudes: building the model response grid and comparing it against the real signal.
 At the target size (500 angles × 500 amplitude combinations) these touch arrays of shape (n_angles, n_amplitudes, n_times, n_detectors)—multiple gigabytes for one array with billions of elements—and the comparison step in particular builds a huge intermediate array only to sum it away.
 The work is highly parallel but ran mostly serially on CPU, and a naive first CuPy port was actually slower than NumPy (too many tiny GPU launches and host↔device transfers).
 The goal was to exploit that parallelism: vectorize the math, move it to the GPU, and fuse the dominant operation into a custom kernel.

-For reference, all the outputs and performance improvement mentioned are on a (500 angles × 500 amplitude combination)
+For reference, all the outputs and performance improvement mentioned are on a 500 angles × 500 amplitude combination.

 ---